STU [at] roguefarmcorps.org

 Abigail first got introduced to farm life when she spent four years living on a small farm/homestead in the mountains of western North Carolina.
 She currently lives with a group of friends on a fledgling farm just outside Portland, where she grows medicinal herbs and assists with vegetable production.
 Abigail is a trained herbalist and medicine maker; she runs a small herbal medicine business and sees clients for one-on-one health consultations.

 When she’s not at work or in the garden, Abigail can be found in the woods, seeing friends in town, or subjecting her cats to her amateur ukulele playing.
 She is a lover of all things wild and enjoys hiking, backpacking, and anything involving the ocean.

 Duane is of the high-mountain desert of the San Luis Valley in rural, southern Colorado.
 He moved to the West Coast in 2006.

 Duane is an activist and artist.
 He currently lives San Francisco, though maintains strong ties to his community in the Rogue Valley.
 While living in Oregon, he volunteered on working farms in the valley and for regional land-use and environmental conservation organizations.

-Duane puts his creative mind to work for RFC developing graphics and outreach materials as well as offering general editorial support for the organization.
+Duane puts his creative mind to work for RFC as a web developer and graphic designer as well as offering general editorial and communications support for the organization.